The Best Writing Tools for ESL Learners

 For iPhone users, Microsoft's SwiftKey keyboard includes a grammar checking feature that works well for intermediate ESL learners.
 It's particularly good at catching agreement errors and tense inconsistencies, which are common stumbling blocks.

-One advantage of keyboard-integrated tools is that they work across all apps—from WhatsApp and Messenger to Gmail and Twitter.
+One advantage of keyboard-integrated tools is that they work across all apps—from WhatsApp and Messenger to Gmail and social media platforms.
 This means learners get consistent help with their English no matter where they're writing, creating a seamless learning experience throughout the day.

 A student from Vietnam told me that switching to an AI keyboard with grammar checking was like "having a mini English teacher in my pocket all day."
 That's exactly what ESL learners need—continuous, gentle correction that helps them improve incrementally.